New Jersey Field Office Project Review Guide

 This diagram shows how an action area encompasses the project footprint and any area impacted by the effects of the project.

-• all areas in which wildlife prey resources (e.g., invertebrates) may be indirectly impacted by project activities (e.g., through drift of placed sediments, pesticide overspray)
+• all areas in which wildlife prey resources (e.g., invertebrates) may be indirectly impacted by project activities (e.g., through drift of placed sediments, pesticide overspray).

-• all areas where suitable or optimal habitat features may be precluded or delayed in forming due to project activities
+• all areas where suitable or optimal habitat features may be precluded or delayed in forming as a result of project activities.

 STEP 2: Obtain a Species List